bgamari/ghc-wiki-import/team-ghc.md

 - For a more general overview of the responsibilities people take, see [the Code Owners](code-owners) page.
 - We have a [task force for Windows](windows-task-force)

+(**NB**: GHC's development *as a whole* is not led by any particular group, company, or individual.
+Affiliations below are listed for identification purposes only, and are optional; contributions do not necessarily represent the interests of employers or academic institutions.)

+## Contributor Trac names

+Lots of people contribute to GHC without yet having commit rights.
+This list not only celebrates them but also translates their inscrutable Trac names to their real names.
+Please add yours if you aren't here yet.

+- Eric Seidel (UCSD).
+Trac: gridaphobe
+- Ryan Yates (Rochester).
+Trac: fryguybob

 ## Committers